ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

-## Access Step
+## How to integrate with ONTPass?

-### Step 1: iscovery Certification Service
+### Step 1: Find the Right Service

 TrustAnchor registers to the ONTPass the authentication service and verifiable claim template information to the ONTPass.
-The ONTPass provides the TrustAnchor authentication service market.
-Requester can select the certification service from the market.
+ONTPass provides the TrustAnchor authentication service marketplace.
+Requester can select the certification service from the marketplace.

 The ONTPass authentication services that are currently open to the public include: